Classification

 Students are expected to attend all class sessions, and faculty will keep an accurate record of each student’s attendance.
 Faculty may provide an opportunity for a student who presents a reasonable excuse for an absence to make up missed work.

 To withdraw from a course(s), a student must follow the College’s official withdrawal process.
-Contact the Advising, Career, and Transfer office for additional information.
+Students may contact the Advising, Career, and Transfer office for additional information.

 Accreditation, certification, or licensure standards that require more stringent attendance policies may govern certain departments or programs.